Sanjay-Shr/DevOps_Challenge/README.md

     - Commands: `docker-compose down -v --remove-orphans`, `docker-compose build --no-cache`
 - **Clean-Up & Debugging**: Cleaned up containers, removed orphaned volumes, and used `docker logs` and `docker inspect` to troubleshoot errors.

+### Day 16 | DevOps Challenge — Makefile Automation

+- Explored **Makefiles** to automate repetitive tasks for a Flask To-Do app.
+- Created targets like `setup`, `run`, and `clean` to handle virtual environment, dependencies, and app execution.
+- Learned basic error handling within Makefile commands.
+- Key takeaway: A single command like `make setup` can replace multiple manual steps, ensuring reproducible workflows and consistent project setups.
+- Reinforced the **DevOps mindset**: small automation tools build the foundation for more complex CI/CD pipelines.

 ---

 ## How to Use This Repo